helenw6936/sep10-freedom-project/blog/entry01.md

 ## Sources

 One link that helped me see how important and needed technology is to bring out the most magical aspects and help enhance the performance, along with making actors feel more into the moment is ["How Technology Has Changed Theatre"](https://www.alltalent.com/article/how-technology-has-changed-the-theatre).
-This website talks about how technology can make threatre visuals more surreal
+This website talks about how technology can make threatre visuals more surreal and improve the production such as using wireless mics, sound music, scent, technical props, etc.

 [Next](entry02.md)